ublue-os/main/README.md

 To rebase an existing Silverblue/Kinoite machine to the latest release (37):

 1. Download and install [Fedora Silverblue](https://silverblue.fedoraproject.org/download)
 1. After you reboot you should [pin the working deployment](https://docs.fedoraproject.org/en-US/fedora-silverblue/faq/#_about_using_silverblue) so you can safely rollback
+1. If you are coming from an existing system it is recommended to not have any layered packages before proceeding.
+See the [Fedora documentation](https://docs.fedoraproject.org/en-US/fedora-silverblue/) for more information.
 1. Open a terminal and use one of the following commands to rebase the OS:

 **Silverblue (GNOME):**